Pregnancy After Infertility Support

 Survivor's Guilt in Pregnancy After Infertility

-You know what it feels like to watch pregnancy announcements while you're struggling.
-You know the sting of baby showers, the pain of being left behind as friends moved on to parenthood.
-Now you're on the other side, and it can feel deeply uncomfortable.
+You understand what it feels like to watch others announce pregnancies while you're still grieving or trying.
+The sting of baby showers, the sense of being left behind—these experiences stay with you.
+Now that you're pregnant, being on the other side can feel unexpectedly uncomfortable.

-Minimizing your pregnancy when talking to friends who are still trying
+Minimizing your pregnancy when talking with friends who are still trying

-Feeling guilty when you complain about pregnancy symptoms
+Feeling guilty when you mention pregnancy symptoms or challenges

 Identity and Belonging After Infertility

-Pregnancy after infertility can leave you feeling like you don't fit anywhere.
+Pregnancy after infertility can leave you feeling like you don't quite belong anywhere—and that experience is completely valid.

 Pregnancy After Infertility Counseling